Primrose Valley

-Primrose Valley is a coastal village south of Filey, North Yorkshire, England, within the Scarborough local government area.
+Primrose Valley is a coastal village south of Filey, North Yorkshire, England.

 It was historically part of the East Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.

 It had a population of 451 in the 2011 census.

 Tourism

 Primrose Valley Holiday Park is a caravan park owned by Haven Holidays.
-The park is touted as one of their flagship parks, and as one of their largest.
+The park is touted as one of their flagship parks, and is one of their largest.
 Part of the site was previously occupied by Butlin's Filey.

-Filey Bay Beach, accessed from Primrose Valley, is consistently ranked one of the best in the country.